jordan95v/pymanga/README.md

 `pymanga` is open-source software released under the [MIT License](https://opensource.org/license/mit/).
 Feel free to use, modify, and distribute it according to the terms of the license.

-# Acknowledgements

-This project was developed by [jordan95v](https://github.com/jordan95v).<br>
-I would like to thank the NewsAPI team for providing a powerful and comprehensive news service, making it easier for developers to integrate news data into their applications.

 <h1>Thanks you for reading me and using <b>pymanga</b>!</h1>

 <img src="https://media.tenor.com/pGx47sxMo4gAAAAC/bye-goodbye.gif" width="100%">